Gilmara-Git/React-Native-Ignite-Project-1/eventManagement/README.md

 You are initially prompted to input your Event's name, then it takes you to enter the participants.

 - There are validations to prevent entering duplicated participants or a blank participants's name .
-- You are prompted to an alert message for your to confirm deleting whenever you try to remove a participant.
+- You are prompted to an alert message for you to confirm deleting whenever you try to remove a participant.

 # Motivation